 North Americans don’t often consider traveling by bus, but in Europe, travel by luxury bus is the new affordable way to travel.
 Buses are clean, modern, have bathrooms and free Wi-Fi.
 And often, it’s faster to go by bus than by train.
 I recently took a bus from Vienna to Prague (a four-hour journey) for just $18 – and it got there about the same time as the train

-Trains are also a relaxing and enjoyable way to get around in Europe.
+Traveling by train is also a relaxing and enjoyable way to get around in Europe.
 They’re punctual, clean, and very affordable.
 For example, a train ticket from Nuremberg to Munich (a two-hour ride) is just $27.

 Consider Less Popular (But Still Amazing) Destinations